electric-sql/electric/website/docs/integrations/supabase.md

 Create a database on [Supabase.com](https://supabase.com).
 Click the "Connect" button in the top right to get the connection string.

-Make sure you untick the "Display connection pooler" option to get the direct access URL that works with logical replication.
-Note that this only works with IPv6, which means you will need to configure Electric to connect over IPv6.
+Make sure you untick the "Display connection pooler" option to get the direct access URL, because the pooled URL does not support logical replication.
+Note that this direct access URL only works with IPv6, which means you will need to [configure Electric to connect over IPv6](#troubleshooting-ipv6).

 ### Connect Electric